 Drugs – as with drink driving, drugs are a zero-tolerance issue and whilst you may think that only extends to narcotics that are illegal in our own countries, it actually extends to some prescription and over the counter medicines too.
 So, this is a very serious point to understand.

 You need to know that even if you’re travelling through an airport in the UAE on your way to another country, if you’re caught with what’s deemed to be an illegal substance you could face an automatic 4-year prison term before deportation.
 If you’re thought to be supplying drugs you could face automatic life imprisonment.

 So, again, know the laws and rules in Dubai and what you can and cannot bring in.
 The simplest rule is to bring absolutely nothing.

 If you are on prescription medicine you need to know whether what you intend importing is on the banned substances list.
 The British Embassy in Dubai has as exceptional ‘controlled medicine’ resource list that you need to check out.

 This list also includes the Drug Control Department’s details in the UAE Ministry of Health so that if you are ultimately left in any doubt you can contact them before entering Dubai.
 The details are:

 Telephone: +971 2 611 7342 / +971 2 633 4958

 Do NOT take a risk.

-Offensive Behaviour – no matter how many times a driver cuts you up do not gesticulate in their general direction in an offensive manner, they can call the police and as an expatriate you will be in the wrong and you will be fined or even imprisoned.
-Road rage is not tolerated, and neither is swearing nor making any rude gestures – so rein it all in.
+Offensive Behaviour – no matter how many times a driver cuts you up, do not gesticulate in their general direction in an offensive manner.
+They can call the police and as an expatriate you will be in the wrong and fined or even imprisoned.
+Road rage is not tolerated, and neither is swearing nor making any rude gestures, so rein it all in.